 I received my Ph.D. in Human Evolutionary Biology from Harvard University (with Peter Ellison) in 2016.
 I am currently a Postdoctoral Associate in the Department of Evolutionary Anthropology at Duke University (with Herman Pontzer), working on an NSF-funded postdoctoral research project titled, Tradeoffs in childhood energy allocation and the impact of market integration on ontogeny and health (PI, #SMA1606852).

 My research has been funded by the National Science Foundation, the LSB Leakey Foundation, the Czech Science Foundation, and others.
-It has been featured by a number of media outlets, including The Scientist magazine, Discover magazine, and Science Daily.
+It has been featured by several media outlets, including The Scientist magazine, Discover magazine, and Science Daily.
 I have discussed the implications of my work for improving child health at the United Nations headquarters and elsewhere.
 Please contact me with public outreach opportunities.

 Follow me on Twitter @SSUrlacher